BrandonTang89/AutoCite/README.md

 If the above link died due to lack of AWS credits, try this link instead. [https://AutoCite.brandontang89.repl.co](https://AutoCite.brandontang89.repl.co)

 ## How to use - Standalone Executable
-Download the latest version of "AutoCite_Win_ddmmyy.exe" or "Autocite_Linux_ddmmyy.exe" and run it.
+Download the latest version of "AutoCite_Win_ddmmyy.exe" or "AutoCite_Linux_ddmmyy.exe" and run it.

 Copy & paste raw URLs that you wish to be cited into the "Raw URls" box.
 URLs should be separated by newline characters.
 <pre>